 NCS is a once-in-a-lifetime opportunity open to all 16 & 17 year olds in England, that helps build their skills for work and life, while they take on new challenges and meet new friends.

-It runs in the spring, summer and autumn.
+It runs in the Summer and Autumn.
 They have a short time away from home and take part in a team project that will help your community. www.ncsyes.co.uk

 UFA NCS 6 Key Principles:

 Collectively our Principles create a unique experience for young people...

 1. Social Mixing